 Organic leadership is promoted across Yorkshire Endeavour Academy Trust so that we ensure that there are regular opportunities for communication between leaders and Trustees.

-Regular meetings and communication take place between the CEO, Trustees and individual academy schools Leadership and Governance, providing an opportunity for discussion and training for school leaders and Trustees.
+Regular meetings and communication take place between the CEO, Trustees and individual academy schools Leadership and Governance providing an opportunity for discussion.